csalvaggio/ritcis/README.md

     train-images-028-ubyte.gz
     train-labels-028-ubyte.gz

 where the `028` represents the square dimension of the images (28x28 pixels in this example).
+Square-dimensioned versions of the data are provided at 28, 56, 112, and 224 pixels.
 Be sure to decompress these database files prior to use on your system.

 ## Data Preparation